In an economy of distraction, your website is either a precision instrument or background noise. We build the former.

 A traditional website bundles everything together: your content database, your business logic, and the visual layer your customers see.
 They are “coupled.”
 When one piece breaks or slows down, the entire system suffers.

-This is the architecture behind some of the fastest websites on the internet.
-And it is the foundation of everything we build at Yah Digital.
+It is the foundation of everything we build at Yah Digital.

 Your marketing team updates content through a familiar CMS interface (we use CloudCannon paired with Hugo).